daleeidd/natural-selection/readme.md

 ## Frequently Asked Questions

-### Will this work in Vi mode?
-Unlikely.
-It was developed in default mode (Emacs) and I do not believe it is suitable for Vi mode.

-### Will this work in X operating system?
+### What are the supported operating systems?
-Maybe.
-It was developed in macOS and it has not been tested elsewhere.
+It was developed on macOS, and it has not been tested elsewhere.
+But it should work for others.

+### Can this work with X?
+If there is a binding conflict, then no. It will need an integration (not taking requests).
+Typically, paired symbols plugins need integrations.

-### Why cannot I use <kbd>⌘ Command</kbd> + <kbd>V</kbd> for paste?
+### Why can I not use <kbd>⌘ Command</kbd> + <kbd>V</kbd> for paste?
 You can.
 But you will lose paste functionality elsewhere like editors.
 This needs to be worked out still.

 ### Why are you not providing bindings on install?
-Conflicts mainly.
-It is advantageous to both parties for consumers to set their own bindings.

-### Why are you suggesting binding characters?
-This is the simplest way to achieve results.
-A more elegant or efficient solution might be needed.

-### Can this work with X?
-If there is a binding conflict, then no. It will need an integration (not taking requests).
+The amount of bindings needed is often greater than what is available from the terminal, necessitating custom key mappings.
+Furthermore, there is a potential for conflicts.
+It is much easier to just have everyone configure this themselves.

-### Can this be ported to X shell?
+### Can this be ported to another shell?
-I know this can be done with zsh since this started out as a port of my own implementation in zsh.
+I know this can be done with zsh, since this started out as a port of my own implementation in zsh.
 In fact, most of this can be done with native zsh features.

 ### Is there a performance impact?
 I cannot quantify the performance impact at this stage.
 I do not notice it, but I might not be as sensitive as others.

+### Will this work in Vi mode?
+Vi mode has its own thing.

 [fish shell]: https://fishshell.com
 [fisher]: https://github.com/jorgebucaran/fisher